 Who invented the design success at America's largest car company, General Motors?
 The quote inside this news article, link below, helps put things into perspective for modern audiences, "His drive to execute his vision turned Harley Earl into a car industry disruptor, 70 years before disruptors became cool.
 GM's competitors didn't want to redesign their cars every year.
 But Harley Earl's success forced them to."

-The innovative team of leaders at GM in the mid-twentieth century stood behind Pioneer-Earl and created the modern Car Design soul that in tune helped forge the meteoric rise of the global automotive economy today.
+The innovative team of leaders at GM during the mid-twentieth century stood behind Pioneer-Earl and created the modern Car Design soul that in tune helped forge the meteoric rise of today's global automotive economy.

 CAR INDUSTRY DISRUPTOR